 Professor Emeritus, City and Regional Planning, Landscape Architecture

-Roger Trancik, FASLA, is an educator and practitioner of urban design.
+Professor Roger T. Trancik, FASLA, is an educator and practitioner of urban design.
 He has written three national award-winning books and has authored 45 professional urban design and planning studies, journal articles, and scholarly papers.
 He has also lectured extensively at universities and international conferences, and he has shown his work in gallery exhibitions.
 His areas of specialization are urban spatial design production, theory, and aesthetics, and international practice in the U.S., Scandinavia, Italy, Panama, and China.
-Trancik is the founding principal of the firm Urban Design Consultants Inc., which has been active since 1971.
+Trancik is the founding principal of the firm Urban Design Consultants Inc., Cambridge, MA and Ithaca, NY, which has been active since 1971.

-Trancik taught at the Harvard University Graduate School of Design from 1970–1981, where he held professorships in urban design and landscape architecture, and at Cornell University since 1982, where he is currently professor emeritus of landscape architecture and city and regional planning (College of Architecture, Art, and Planning) https://aap.cornell.edu/people/roger-trancik.
-He was honored with the President's Merrill Distinguished Teaching Award from Cornell in 1988.
-He has been a visiting professor at Chalmers University of Technology's Department of Architecture in Göteborg, Sweden, the Royal Danish Academy of Fine Arts in Copenhagen, Wuhan University School of Urban Design in China, and the University of Colorado in Rome.
-He has also taught several semesters in Cornell's Rome Program and directed the international studies program for Cornell at the University of Copenhagen, Denmark from 1983–2000.
+Professor Trancik taught at the Harvard University Graduate School of Design from 1970–1981, where he held professorships in urban design and landscape architecture, and at Cornell University since 1982, where he is currently professor emeritus of landscape architecture and city and regional planning (College of Architecture, Art, and Planning) https://aap.cornell.edu/people/roger-trancik.
+He was honored with the President's Merrill Scholars Distinguished Teaching Award from Cornell in 1988.
+He has been visiting professor and professor in residence at Chalmers University of Technology's Department of Architecture in Göteborg, Sweden, the Royal Danish Academy of Fine Arts, School of Architecture in Copenhagen, Wuhan University School of Urban Design in China, and the University of Colorado in Rome.
+He has also taught several semesters in Cornell's Rome Program in Architecture, Art, and Planning and directed the international urban design studies program for Cornell at the University of Copenhagen, Denmark from 1983–2000.

 - Trancik, Roger T., Finding Lost Space: Theories of Urban Design.
 NY: VNR/Wiley & Sons, Inc. Textbook, June 1986-present (also published in Traditional and Simplified Chinese).